 12. Eat Dinner At Little Mermaid

-We visited during lunch and had a pizza which could have easily been split between 3 people and a sandwich with fries (get the fries for sure).
-The portions were great and some of the best restaurant prices in Alaska we saw during our entire 2 weeks in Alaska.
+We visited during lunch and had a pizza, which could have easily been split between 3 people, and a sandwich with fries (get the fries for sure).
+The portions were great, and some of the best restaurant prices in Alaska we saw during our entire two weeks in Alaska.

 - Address: 4246 Homer Spit Rd, Homer

 Have you been to Homer?
-What are some of your favorite activites in Homer Alaska?
+What are some of your favorite activities in Homer Alaska?

 Don’t forget to pin me for later!